PhilLockett/Enigma2/README.md

 **USE AT OWN RISK.**

 ## Overview
-This project is set up as a Maven project that uses JavaFX, MaterialFX, FXML and CSS to render the GUI.
+'Enigma2' is set up as a Maven project that uses JavaFX, MaterialFX, FXML and CSS to render the GUI.
 Maven can be run from the command line as shown below.
 Maven resolves dependencies and builds the application independently of an IDE.